 - Hide Dots 7 and 8 – Dots 7 and 8 are used to indicate capitalization and other special symbols.
-However, hiding them so they are not displayed as part of the text can help reduce distraction while reading.
+Additionally, formatted braille (BRF) books produced by some agencies in the United States such as Bookshare.org and the National Library Service use characters that include dots 7 and 8.
+To help reduce distraction while reading, you can enable this option to suppress dots 7 and 8 so they are not displayed as part of the text.
 This option is off by default.

 The new one-handed mode feature allows users who are unable to enter data using two hands to use the Focus display.
 To turn this feature on or off, use the One-Handed Mode item in the display configuration menu, or toggle it by pressing LEFT SHIFT+DOTS 1-2-3-7 or RIGHT SHIFT+DOTS 4-5-6-8.
 Once enabled, one-handed operation works with Focus-specific features such as Scratchpad, or when using the Focus to interact with applications on a computer or mobile device.

 In one-handed mode, enter commands or Braille characters one key at a time; or enter as many keys together as you find comfortable; then press the SPACEBAR when finished.
 For example, individually pressing DOTS 1-2-3-5, followed by the SPACEBAR types a letter R. If you are entering data and need to enter the Space character, press the SPACEBAR twice.